writetome51/get-grouped-by-properties/README.md

 matching values of every property in `properties`.
 You can customize how a match is determined
 with the optional `matchFunctions`.

-`matchFunctions`:  object with keys identical to each property in `properties`.
-The value of each
+`matchFunctions`: object.
+Any of its keys must be identical to a property in `properties`.
-key must be this type of function:  `(a, b) => boolean` .
-It's called to determine a match when
+The value of each key must be this type of function:  `(a, b) => boolean` .
+It's called to
-grouping by the property matching that particular key.
-If a matching key isn't provided for a
+determine a match when grouping by the property matching that particular key.
+If a matching key
-particular property, the default matchFunction `(a, b) => String(a) === String(b)` will be used for
+isn't provided for a particular property, the default matchFunction
-that property.
+`(a, b) => String(a) === String(b)` will be used for that property.
+If `matchFunctions` isn't
-If `matchFunctions` isn't provided, that default is used for all properties.
+provided, that default is used for all properties.

 The `properties` can each contain dot-notation, i.e, `'property.subproperty.subsubproperty'`.
 Even if a property is an array index, here you need to use dot-notation and not